100 Club draw

-Draft minutes for the CLASP 2023 AGM are now available in the members section.
+Draft minutes for the 2024 CLASP AGM are available in the members area.

 2023 Lecture Series videos available

-All the lectures from the 2023 lecture series are available (nore to be added as the series progresses) at the CLASP video site.
+All the lectures from the 2023 lecture series are available (more to be added as the series progresses) at the CLASP video site.

 CLASP brings local archaeology enthusiasts together to investigate their local past.